-“Would you like to share the same body with your BFF?” an Instagram post reads, piquing collective interests in a socially-distanced era.
-Is it a clickbait piece of tech news?
+“Would you like to share the same body with your BFF?” an Instagram post (which has since been deleted) read, piquing collective interests in a socially-distanced era.
+Was it a clickbait piece of tech news?
 Another one of those witchtok trends maybe?
-What if it addresses a meditative practice originating in Tibetan Buddhism instead?
+What if it addressed a meditative practice originating in Tibetan Buddhism instead?
 Introducing tulpamancy, an online community of imaginary friend hobbyists living all of our childhood dreams via mysticism.

 Considered as a subset of plurality, tulpamancy is a practice that involves the creation of mental companions who live within their human host’s mind.
 These sentient beings are known as tulpas and are imagined into existence with meditative exercises.
 Although the practice originated in Tibetian Buddhism, it has been rediscovered by Westerners in the early twentieth century and again with the advent of the internet.
 Presently, a practitioner of tulpamancy is called a tulpamancer.

 In traditional Tibetan Buddhism, monks would primarily create tulpas to overcome attachments like phobias and desires.
 For example, if a monk had a fear of spiders, a formless tulpa approached a spider fearlessly to demonstrate how pointless the fear was.
 In some cases, the entity was also visualised as a spider itself to overcome the phobia.
 Either ways, the monks would meditate on the experience and the tulpas would disappear once the attachment was fully resolved.